deitch/booster/README.md

 In general, each record validated will return a single object if there were any validation errors.
 So:

 * If I do a `PUT /resource/:resource`, which calls `update()` on a single record, then any validation errors will return a single object.
+* If I do a `PATCH /resource/:resource`, which calls `update()` on a single record, then any validation errors will return a single object.
 * If I do a `GET /resource/:resource`, which calls `get()`, which retrieves a single record, then any validation errors will return a single object.
 * If I do a `POST /resource`, which calls `create()`, which creates a single record, then any validation errors will return a single object.
 * If I do a `GET /resource`, which calls `find()`, which retrieves one or more records, then any validation errors will return an *array* of objects, one entry in the array for each failed validation.